-The Great British bulldog has become somewhat of an icon.
-But just as not every resident of our great nation fits the Churchillian stereotype, not every English bulldog lives up to the stereo-typical attributes associated with the breed.
+The Great British bulldog has become something of an icon.
+But just as not every resident of our great nation fits the Churchillian stereotype, not every English bulldog lives up to the stereotypical attributes associated with the breed.
 Bulldogs can make wonderful pets, but this very much depends on the environment they're raised in and the training they receive.

-A British bulldogs character and traits
+British bulldog: character and traits

 Make sure you're prepared to give a puppy all the care it needs.

-Use the RSPCA/AWF Puppy contract to ensure that your getting a healthy, happy puppy, from healthy, happy parents.
+- Use the RSPCA/AWF Puppy contract to ensure that you're getting a healthy, happy puppy, from healthy, happy parents.